-At runtime, if the Dynamic MFC PTF RTN86217 / LU03130 is applied but the application window manager has not been re-built, the following exception may occur: "An unhandled win32 exception occurred..." (screen shot below) If the Just-In-Time Debugger is not installed, no error will be seen; the application simply will not execute.
+At runtime, if the Dynamic MFC PTF RTN86217 / LU03130 is applied but the application window manager has not been re-built, the following exception may occur: "An unhandled win32 exception occurred..." (screen shot below).
+If the Just-In-Time Debugger is not installed, no error will be seen; the application simply will not execute or open.

 1. Troubleshooting tips:

-- The customer can look at the date/time of the .exe to see if it's later than the ptf installation date.
+- Look at the date/time of the .exe to see if it's later than the PTF installation date.

-- Customer can add an eye catcher: Update the application.h file (see below for example).
-Change one of the fields to indicate "dynamic" & then when they detail the .exe, they can easily identify if the .exe has been built with the dynamic ptf. (screen shot below).
+- Add an eye-catcher: Update the application.h file (see below for example).
+Change one of the fields to indicate "dynamic" & then when they detail the .exe, they can easily identify if the .exe has been built with the dynamic PTF. (screenshot below).

-3. We've also considered future GUI Runtime PTFs.
-Since this PTF will be a prerequisite, there's always a chance customers won’t thoroughly read the documentation and could miss the fact that this PTF requires rebuilding all their GUI Window Managers.
+3. Gen Engineering also considered future GUI Runtime PTFs.
+Since this PTF will be a prerequisite, there's always a chance the documentation won't be thoroughly read by users who could miss the fact that this PTF requires rebuilding all their GUI Window Managers.
 To help, messaging has been added to the install file.

 BTN86208 / LU03131 and RTN86217 / LU03130 are the PTFs needed to test GUI applications.

 CCN86202 / LU03132 is Comms Bridge and Client Manager.

 PLG86201 / LU03134 is Plugins and Web Service Wizard.

 The last 3 are because they are Gen applications and they were simply re-built

 NOTE: Only the Window Manager .exe file needs to be rebuilt and the Window Manager .dll does not need to be rebuilt.
 Similarly, Operations Library .dlls (containing Action Blocks) do not need to be rebuilt.